-The greatest moments were mainly made up the interaction with other fellow startup founders and entrepreneurs from all over Africa which automatically creates a bond for life.
-Today referring to myself as a DEMO Africa Alumnus, Class of 2013 is a tiger strip which I never hesitate to use as bragging rights.
+The greatest moments were interactions with other fellow startup founders and entrepreneurs from all over Africa which automatically creates a bond for life.
+Today, referring to myself as a DEMO Africa Alumnus, Class of 2013 is a tiger strip which I never hesitate to use as bragging rights.

-The friends you make in the tech ecosystem are a lot more valuable than your regular drinking buddies, no offence but it’s the truth.
+The friends you make in the startup ecosystem are a lot more valuable than your regular drinking buddies.
+No offence, but it’s the truth.
 Like minds roll together, a universal fact.